Dossey's "Electic" EP is available for purchase and on streaming sites world-wide.

 A true Austin original, DOSSEY got her start playing her unique brand of electronic pop for the club crowd at Swan Dive, a local club known for cultivating local indie pop, electronic and dance artists.
 It was from that stage that DOSSEY truly honed her sound and stage presence - partnering soaring pop melodies with hard-hitting analog and digital synths over a tasty bed of vintage 808 beats.

-DOSSEY has been featured as a New & Noteable artist on Noisetrade, an artist of the month on Altarwork, and has performed with Gungor, Beautiful Eulogy, Levi the Poet.
+DOSSEY has been featured as a Featured and New & Notable artist on Noisetrade, an artist of the month on Altarwork, and has performed with Gungor, Beautiful Eulogy, Levi the Poet.
 She was also nominated for Deli Magazine's Best of Austin poll in February of 2017.

-Slated to release in April of 2017, Dossey's first EP project, Electric is a true experiment in collaboration, and is the first of a two-part series of EPs releasing in 2017.
+Released in April 2017, Dossey's first EP project, Electric is a true experiment in collaboration, and is the first of a two-part series.

 The songs on Electric introduce Dossey listeners to a different side of her, as catchy pop melodies soar over dynamic arpeggiations and straight-forward dance beats in "Electric" and "Released", and vintage synth pads create a luxe atmosphere and presence in Dossey's cover of a beloved Peter Gabriel ballad on "In Your Eyes".